 Proposal 1: RAN5 should try to select equal PSD test point for UL CA test.
 But other test points which is not equal PSD are allowed.

-Proposal 2: Use option3 for the test mentioned in observation 1.
+Proposal 2: Use option3 for the test mentioned in observation 1 for FR1.
 Define appropriate Pmax for PCC to ensure UE transmit at UL CA status.

 References